Visiting London: What You Need to Know

 - Bob Bob Ricard – The gloriously over-the-top Bob Bob Ricard is the place to go in Soho for a swanky night out (and comes with the price tag to match).

-- Maltby Street Market – A smaller alternative to famous Borough Market down the road, Maltby Street has fast become one of the city’s favourite food markets.
+- Maltby Street Market – A smaller alternative to the famous Borough Market down the road, Maltby Street has fast become one of the city’s favourite food markets.
 Go for amazing street food and al-fresco eats before popping into the Bermondsey Beer Mile for craft beer straight from the breweries.

 - Padella – The queues are justifiably long for the freshly-made pasta at this Italian eatery but it really is good.
 Go as early as possible and order a few small dishes to share.